chongweiwu/NR-IAM/README.md

 <img src="./Visualization_results/T1andT2_results.png" width="900px">

 Furthermore, we also evaluated the generalization performance of our method on the other organs, i.e., 3D liver CT.
 We preprocessed the dataset by:
-  - extracting the whole tumor using the segmentation mask
+  - extracting the whole liver using the segmentation mask
   - affinely-pregistering other scans onto Liver_62
-  - truncating
+  - truncating the image with intensity value below the zero

-truncating
-normalizing all the cases.
+  - min-max normalization
 The visualization results are shown below.

 <img src="./Visualization_results/Liver_tumor_results.png" width="900px">